-Close Protection Officers (CPOs) are often referred to as bodyguards – possibly made popular by all of the cliche bodyguard movies we can’t help but watch over and over again.
+Close Protection Officers (CPOs) are often referred to as bodyguards.
+The term possibly made popular by all of the cliche bodyguard movies we can’t help but watch tireously.
 CPOs are responsible for the personal protection of their clients.
 This usually entails personally monitoring their clients’ daily whereabouts.

-The sometimes (very) dramatic portrayal of CPOs in these action-packed movies create a false perception around what these protection officers do as well as who they are.
+The sometimes (very) dramatic portrayal of Close Protection Officers in these action-packed movies create a false perception around what CPOs do as well as who they are.
 We have taken the time to identify and bust the five biggest myths surrounding CPOs.

 Our Top 5 Myths:

 Not all bodyguards are men.
 In some situations, a male bodyguard is not needed.
 A female CPO offers a unique perspective on the world of executive protection.
 This is not to say that this approach is better or worse, but rather just a different angle to solving the same problem.
 As a generalisation, female close protection officer’s tend to be less aggressive than their male counterparts.
-Often female CPOs are preferred because they offer a perception of softness – making a female CPO a better option for families with young children.
+Often female CPOs are preferred because they offer a perception of softness.
+This makes a female CPO a better option for families with young children.

-Both men and women are perfect candidates in a CPO position, each offering a unique take on the role and offering various takes on how to handle a situation or how to best use their training to better any situation.
+Both men and women are perfect candidates in a CPO position.
+Each offer a unique take on the role and offer various takes on how to handle a situation or how to best use their training to better any situation.